 Weekly programming assignments submitted through blackboard on-line.
 Late homework is accepted with 50% penalty.
 Final projects are submitted through blackboard on-line.
 Students will present their projects on the last day of class.
-Both quiz and final are closed-book and in-class Academic Conduct Code - "Cheating and plagiarism will not be tolerated in any Metropolitan College course.
-They will result in no credit for the assignment or examination and may lead to disciplinary actions.
-Please take the time to review the Student Academic Conduct Code:
+Both quiz and final are closed-book.